 To enhance my skills I have learned more from: a sweet breads and viennoiserie baking course at Loaf in Stirchley; cake courses at Blue Door Bakery in Redditch and a fun cooking course at Simpsons Restaurant in Edgbaston.
 Check out their websites, if you get the chance, they’re great inspirations.

 All of these experiences and more helped me develop my idea to run my own small bakery from home.
-Since February 2020 I’ve been designing my weekly baking / food menu and deliver within the local area.
+Since February 2020 I’ve been designing my weekly baking / food menu and delivering within the local area.
 To make this achievable and minimise food waste I operate the orders as 1 month and 3 month subscriptions, with different options to choose from.
 As a one woman small business my time is precious.
 I do all the making and baking along with all the management, administration and deliveries.
 This is why I select certain produce to make on certain days and also why I have limited numbers of subscriptions.
 We cannot do everything we want to at once, but we can focus on doing smaller things really well.

-I also offer seasonal specials for subscribers and non subscribers – look out for these on my Facebook and Instagram page.
+I also offer seasonal specials for subscribers and non subscribers – look out for these on my Website Homepage, Facebook and Instagram page.
 Be quick to snap them up!

 I use local produce suppliers to make use of fresh seasonal vegetables and fruit, where possible.
 Often this is mainly from Bewdley Farm Shop.
 I use organic flour for all my sourdough from Shipton Mill that is based in Gloucester.
 Shipton Mill has a well earned reputation amongst professional and artisan bakers.
 I also use Pimhill Farm for wholemeal, when I can.
 Again they are local, being based in Shrewsbury and are long established millers of organic flour and oats.
 Free range eggs are also a must to have in the Doorstep Baker sweet treats.
 These are a great basis, ethically and taste wise, for any cake or cookie that is going to be great!